seifalmotaz/cruky_archived/README.md

 // rest of code

 @Route.get('/')
-Json getData(ReqCTX req) {
+Json getData(Request req) {
   return Json({'msg': "Hello world"});
   /// You can use text response too like this Text("Hello world") }
 ```

-We define an annotiation first that contains the path then we add a method that handles the request and have a argument called `req` this argument has type `ReqCTX` that will help you get the request data easily like the (json, form, multipart/form)
+We define an annotation first that contains the path then we add a method that handles the request and have a argument called `req` this argument has type `Request` that will help you get the request data easily like the (json, form, multipart/form)

 Now we must add this method to the main app inside the `routes` getter: